13. In Love With Spring: My Novel Online

 “Lissie, what are you scared of?”

-The word scared pierced her.
-Because it was true.
+The word scared pierced her, and her mind scrambled to come up with a more acceptable excuse.
 “I have homework.
-It would be different if practice was on weekends… ”
+It would be different if practice was on weekends…”

 “I’ll help you do it right now, and it’ll be done before dinner.
 Come on.”